Environmental Remediation Explained

 Workforce Housing for Large Environmental Remediation Projects

 Environmental remediation efforts often involve a work crew.
 Large clean-up sites in remote locations may be necessitate the need for workforce housing and accommodations.
-Alaska Structures has provided dormitory structures for work crews in more than 70 countries!
+Alaska Structures has provided dormitory structures for work crews in more than 85 countries!
 We offer a wide selection of building models, styles, and sizes to accommodate work crews of any size.
-The Denali Building System is a revolutionary building design that combines the comforts of hard-wall buildings with the relocatability of an engineered fabric structure – creating individual or shared rooms.

-Our HGX Series of heavy gable buildings can be configured to provide personnel working at the site decontamination shelters, showering facilities, and locker rooms.
+Our HGB Series of heavy gable buildings can be configured to provide personnel working at the site decontamination shelters, showering facilities, and locker rooms.

-Create temporary or permanent worksite camps with our GBX Series.
-The straight-wall design of the GBX Series of fabric buildings allows for maximum use of space.
-Available from 8-feet to 24-feet wide, and customized to any length, the GBX Series allows environmental remediation companies to quickly and efficiently provide permanent or temporary workforce housing and accommodations.
+Create temporary or permanent worksite camps with our GB Series.
+The straight-wall design of the GB Series of fabric buildings allows for maximum use of space.
+Available from 8-feet to 24-feet wide, and customized to any length, the GB Series allows environmental remediation companies to quickly and efficiently provide permanent or temporary workforce housing and accommodations.

 Work With Us to Design the Perfect Structure for Remediation and Containment